hgrecco/pint/docs/wrapping.rst

 the second argument (`y`) has the same units as the first (`A` again).
 The return value has the unit of `x` squared (`A**2`)

-You can use more than one labels.
+You can use more than one label:

     >>> @ureg.wraps('=A**2*B', ('=A', '=A*B', '=B'))
     ... def some_function(x, y, z):
+    ...     pass

 Ignoring an argument or return value